 We separate some substances from a mixture because they act as impurities or become harmful or useless.
 Like the tea leaves become useless after the tea is made.
-If stones are not removed from the grains they become harmful to us as we consume them with grains.
+If the stones are not removed from the grains they become harmful to us when consumed with grains.
 When we churn milk for butter, both remain useful.

-Methods of Separation
+Methods of Separation of Mixture